Schwendilator/SuPi-8/README.md

 ### 1. Print the case

-Print the cartridge housing — ideally in a filament with some heat resistance (e.g. ABS/ASA/PETG), since it sits close to a working camera.
+Print the cartridge housing — ideally in a filament with some heat resistance (e.g. ABS/ASA/PETG).

 ### 2. Wire the electronics